Extremal permutations in routing cycles: Abstract

 \section{Abstract}

-Let $G$ be a graph on $n$ vertices, labeled $v_1,\ldots,v_n$ and $\pi$ be a permutation on $[n]:=\{1,2,\cdots, n\}$.
-Suppose that each pebble $p_i$ is placed at vertex $v_{\pi(i)}$ and has destination $v_i$.
-During each step, a disjoint set of edges is selected and the pebbles on each edge are swapped.
+Let $G$ be a graph whose vertices are labeled $1,\ldots,n$, and $\pi$ be a permutation on $[n]:=\{1,2,\cdots, n\}$.
+A pebble $p_i$ that is initially placed at the vertex $i$ has destination $\pi(i)$ for each $i\in [n]$.
+At each step, we choose a matching and swap the two pebbles on each of the edges.
 Let $rt(G, \pi)$, the routing number for $\pi$, be the minimum number of steps necessary for the pebbles to reach their destinations.